topherchris420/meme-generator/CONTRIBUTING.md

 If you encounter bugs, please **do** open an issue describing the bug including steps to easily reproduce it (bonus points for a CodeSandbox that demonstrates the problem).

-If you have an idea for an enhancement, go ahead and send it to my email.
+If you have an idea for an enhancement, go ahead and send it to my email chris.recording321@gmail.com or ciao_chris@tutanota.com.

 ## Bug reports

-If you encounter a problem with this project, then go read a book.
+If you encounter a problem with this project, please let me know.

 - Node and React versions
 - Brief but thorough description of the issue